BIGJRA/BIGJRA.github.io/rejuv.md

 After the fight with Ren, Jenner asks you to visit Route 1 to help Melia.
-He then gives you the *Pokedex* and the *Cybernav!* Head back downstairs and listen to Jan’s tutorial.
+He then gives you the *Pokedex* and the *Cybernav!* Head back downstairs and listen to Jan's tutorial.

 The EV training center can be accessed by talking to the woman on the right of the counter, but none of its training rooms are open right now.

-When you’re ready, head back outside to start exploring East Gearen City!
+When you're ready, head back outside to start exploring East Gearen City!

 ## Left East Gearen City